Ask us about our affordable payment options.

-Combs Law Group is the thoughtful, skilled, and experienced 18-wheeler truck accident law firm prepared to help St. Louis victims and their families.
+Combs Law Group is the thoughtful, skilled, and experienced 18-wheeler truck accident law firm prepared to help St. Louis, MO victims and their families.
 If you or a loved one have been injured or killed in an 18-wheeler accident, it is important that you hire an 18-wheeler truck accident lawyer you can trust to guide you through the aftermath of your accident and help you move forward with full compensation for your damages.
-St. Louis truck accident lawyer Chris Combs and the dedicated legal professionals of the Combs Law Group will stand up against the trucking agencies and their giant insurance companies to get you the financial recovery you deserve.
+St. Louis, MO truck accident lawyer Chris Combs and the dedicated legal professionals of the Combs Law Group will stand up against the trucking agencies and their giant insurance companies to get you the financial recovery you deserve.
 Reach out to us today for a free consultation online or at (314) 900-HELP.
 Let us start fighting for you.

 18-Wheeler Truck Accident Cases

 18-wheeler accidents are distinguished from passenger vehicle accidents by the general amount of destruction they cause.
 Weighing twenty to thirty times more than a typical passenger vehicle, 18-wheeler accidents are devastating.
 Accidents involving these mammoth machines are different from other vehicle accidents and, thus, call for a specialized 18-wheeler truck accident lawyer who has the skill, expertise, and knowledge to meet the unique challenges of a commercial big rig accident case.

 18-wheeler truck accidents:

 - result in more property damage

 - cost more money in medical costs and other damages

 - are more likely to result in death